Skip Navigation LinksHome > Resources > After College > Graduate and Professional School > The Most Popular Graduate Degrees

 The Most Popular Graduate Degrees

-After graduating from college, one either jumps into their first job (or, given the current state of the economy, another internship or volunteer position) or elects to further expand on their undergraduate education by enrolling in graduate school.
-The latter option is being selected more and more: According to the annual Survey of Graduate Enrollment and Degrees conducted by the Council of Graduate Schools, the number of applications to grad school has increased by an average of 4.8 percent per year between 1999 and 2009, and shot up 8.3 percent between 2008 and 2009 alone.
+After graduating from college, students usually delve into their first job or, given the current state of the economy, may internship, volunteer, or elect to further their undergraduate education by enrolling in graduate school.
+The latter option is becoming more prevalent: According to the annual Survey of Graduate Enrollment and Degrees conducted by the Council of Graduate Schools, the number of applications to graduate school has increased by 4.8 percent on average between the years 1999 and 2009.
+Furthermore, it has increased 8.3 percent between 2008 and 2009, alone.

-Naturally, some graduate programs are going to have more applicants than others and the same CGS study revealed business and education accounted for a combined 51 percent of the total number of master’s degrees awarded in 2009.
+Naturally, some graduate programs will have more applicants than others and the same CGS study revealed business and education accounted for 51 percent of the total number of master’s degrees awarded in 2009.
 Other popular graduate degrees included engineering, health sciences, mathematics and computer science, which correlate with the Bureau of Labor Statistics’ list of jobs that will experience the fastest growth between 2008 and 2018:

 1. Biomedical engineers